kodan50/P4wnP1-Tweaked/README.md

 A tweak to the boot script that allows you to change the hostname of your Pi, so it won't come up as P4wnP1.
 See setup.cfg

+A bunch of other stuff that got deleted out of my readme file.
+Awesome.
+Anyway, since I don't feel like writing six more lines of description, have fun exploring my chaos.